davepinch/pinchy.cc/collections/_drafts/this-picture-is-public-domain.md

 title: This picture is public domain
 tags:
   - Lofty Thoughts
-  - Mocking
+  - mocking
-  - Public Domain
+  - public domain
-  - Work in Progress
+  - work in Progress
 ---

 Your NFT is useless.